 HOW THE CMID VESSEL INSPECTOR CPD PROGRAMME WORKS

-Accredited inspectors are required to achieve a minimum of twelve points accrued over a fixed two year period, eg. January 2016 to December 2017.
-After the two year term the system will be reset back to zero.
+Accredited inspectors are required to achieve a minimum of ten CPD points accrued over a fixed one year period, eg. 1 January 2018 to 31 December 2018.
+After the one year term the system will be reset back to zero.

-Here is an example of how to accrue points: Accredited eCMID vessel inspector A N Other submits four eCMID reports over two years (total 8 points).
-He/she then subscribes to a professional journal (1 point) and attends one IMCA organised event (3 points).
-A N Other has now accrued the 12 points that are required.
+Here is an example of how to accrue points: eCMID Accredited Vessel Inspector A N Other submits two eCMID reports over one year (total 4 points).
+He/she then subscribes to two professional journals (2 points) and attends one IMCA organised event (4 points).
+A N Other has now accrued the 10 points that are required.

-The eCMID vessel inspector CPD programme is managed by the Marine Surveying Academy team and all questions can be answered by contacting them directly.
+The eCMID vessel inspector CPD programme is managed by the MSA (Marine Surveying Academy) and all questions can be answered by contacting them directly.
 Periodically you will be reminded by email about your CPD points status.
 A guide to the points values and how to earn them can be found by downloading the pdf below.